JrCab22/Active-Directory/README.md

 **Step 4: Create an Admin and user account in Active Directory**
 -  Go to active directory users and computers from search box
--  Create a new Organizational unit (OU) named "ADMINS".
+-  Create a new organization unit (OU) called "EMPLOYEES".
 Right click on corp.AD-root.com and select organizational unit.
+-  Create another OU named "ADMINS".

 ![image](https://github.com/user-attachments/assets/a53cc283-be1b-47c7-a97c-cbcaadf7aba8)